-The warning letter should inform the employee that strict measures will be taken if he/she continues to violate company policies (suspension or dismissal if he/she has already committed several offenses).
+The warning letter should inform the employee that strict measures will be taken if they continue to violate company policies (suspension or dismissal if they have already committed several offenses).

 Before writing the letter, it is best to ask a Human Resources department to warn the employee verbally so that it does not happen again or disciplinary action will be taken.
 For a record of the warning, a letter should be written and signed by the employee and attached to the employee’s file.

 The purpose of this letter is to warn the employee to stop being absent without notice and to explain how the employee’s misconduct affects the company and the rest of the workers.